facebookincubator/katran/DEVELOPING.md

 ### Build and compile.

-You can build initial version with `build_katran.sh` script (if you are using ubuntu 18.04).
-It will download all required dependencies as build actual binaries.
+You can build the initial version with `build_katran.sh` script (if you are using ubuntu 18.04).
+It will download all required dependencies and build actual binaries.
 However, you can build everything separately.

 ### BPF forwarding plane